Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_extracting_insights_with_docai/tasty_bytes_extracting_insights_with_doc_ai.md

 Duration: 3

 ### Overview
 For this section, please create a new Snowflake SQL Worksheet by Navigating to Projects -> Worksheets and clicking the **+** button.

-Once created, rename the Worksheet to **DocumentAI Quickstart Setup** before moving on.
+Once your Worksheet is created, rename the Worksheet to **DocumentAI Quickstart Setup** before moving on.

 ### Step 1 - Setting up our Account
 Please copy the following SQL and paste it in your Worksheet.
 Once pasted, run all of the queries at once using **Run All** which will deploy the following within your account: